Miss tree turtle

 Community participatory mindfulness™ flows from six tenets.

-1. Mindfulness gains true efficacy when well-integrated into all education and health practice, and not only marginalized to a moment or separate spaces and times (like "calm classrooms").
+1. Mindfulness gains true efficacy when well-integrated into all educational and health practice, and not only marginalized to a moment or separate spaces and times (like "calm classrooms"--all classrooms must blend calm and excitement as well as much more).
 The broad-based, integrated experience of mindfulness is well represented within both ancient and contemporary evidence.[2]

 3. Mindfulness eschews high-stakes endeavor typified by disaffirming, over-corrective engagement, favoring affirmational, inspirational techniques drawn from restorative justice.[6]

-4. Mindfulness (as an ancient contemplative system created by people-of-color in the Asian, African, and Middle Eastern Diasporas and as contemporary practice adapted by 20th and 21st century Black and Brown practitioners) empowers communities-of-color through culturally-responsive engagement that is adaptive and attentive to the experiences of historically marginalized people.[7]
+4. Mindfulness (as an ancient contemplative system created by people-of-color in the Asian, African, Indigenous, and Middle Eastern Diasporas and as contemporary practice adapted by 20th and 21st century Black and Brown practitioners) empowers communities-of-color through culturally-responsive engagement that is adaptive and attentive to the experiences of historically marginalized people.[7]
+We must share and adapt mindfulness in culturally responsive and sensitive ways without diluting or distorting ancient and contemporary mindfulness practices.
+Listen to community members.
+Guide and empower them to embrace mindfulness concepts and practices accurately while adapting and integrating this work into their cultures as well as pinpointing the ways that their culture already includes mindfulness.

 5. Mindfulness gains true efficacy through our attention to how we deliver and guide techniques and strategies for contemplative practice.
 Shallow, superficial, rushed, or poorly trained practice may undo mindful outcomes for consistent, deep peacemaking.[8]

 6. Mindfulness gains true efficacy when practiced within equitable societal structures and systems, and must therefore be aligned with equity, justice, healing, and civic advocacy.
-That is why it is important to integrate discussions of the cultural history of peace practices into mindfulness work (especially area of study like civil rights, environmentalism, and progressive studies).
+That is why it is important to integrate discussions of the cultural history of peace practices into mindfulness work (especially areas of study like civil rights, environmentalism, and progressive politics).

 Forms of Mindfulness